thingsboard/thingsboard.github.io/_includes/docs/reference/circuitpython-client-sdk.md

 development kit for client-side integration of your CircuitPython projects.
 [CircuitPython](https://circuitpython.org/) is a simplified version of MicroPython designed to be easy to use on microcontrollers.
 It allows you to connect your CircuitPython devices to ThingsBoard using MQTT protocol and send telemetry data, attributes, and receive RPC calls.
-This SDK lets you connect CircuitPython devices to ThingsBoard over the MQTT protocol to send telemetry and attributes, and to receive RPC calls.
 It provides a clean, developer-friendly API for connecting to ThingsBoard and exchanging data, making it easier to integrate CircuitPython devices with the platform.

 CircuitPython Client SDK supports the following features: